TalAter/UpUp/README.md

 Mobile-First has become the de-facto standard for building modern sites.
 But in a world where everyone is mobile, an always-on connection isn't something we can rely on.
 It's time to start thinking **Offline-First**.

 With UpuUp you control the content your users see, even when they are offline.
-And you can do it with just a single line of code.
+And you can do it with just a single JavaScript command.

 ### Demo & Tutorial
 The easiest path to understanding, is to see [UpUp in action, and try a quick tutorial](https://www.talater.com/upup).